 I honestly don’t think Americans are healthier, happier and more productive.

 Many Americans are not supper happy with their healthcare system, labour laws or lack of welfare.

 There are plenty of things the U.S. does very well and could be worth exporting to France.
-For instance, why don’t we ditch the photomaton, these ubiquitous photo booths, and have ID pictures taken for free on site for driver’s licences, health cards, etc.?
+For instance, why don’t we ditch the photomaton, these ubiquitous photo booths, and have ID pictures taken for free on-site for driver’s licences, health cards, etc.?
 I don’t think I ever had to provide my own pictures in Canada, except for my passport.
 Why don’t French companies and government agencies have a toll-free number?
 I find it crazy that you have to dial a premium-rate telephone number to reach many government services in France.
-I wish the French public service was more user-friendly and more straightforward—any issue I may have had in Canada was solved easily but in French, a simple process often turns into a epic headache.
+I wish the French public service was more user-friendly and more straightforward—any issue I may have had in Canada was solved easily but in French, a simple process often turns into an epic headache.